aserto-dev/aserto-ruby/README.md

 - `url`: hostname:port of directory service (_required_)
 - `api_key`: API key for directory service (_required_ if using hosted directory)
 - `tenant_id`: Aserto tenant ID (_required_ if using hosted directory)
-- `cert_path`: Path to the grpc service certificate when connecting to local topaz instance.
+- `cert_path`: Path to the grpc service certificate when connecting to the local topaz instance.

-See https://rubydoc.info/gems/aserto/docs/Aserto/Directory/V3/Client for full documentation
+See [Aserto::Directory::V3::Client](https://rubydoc.info/gems/aserto/Aserto/Directory/V3/Client) for full documentation

 ## Authorizer
 `Aserto::Authorization` is a middleware that allows Ruby applications to use Aserto as the Authorization provider.